tunezaq/gitwServiceChallenge/SCORING.md

 Scoring Criteria
 --------------------
 Each challenge is graded separately.
-You must satisfy the basic requirements in Challenge 1 in order to implement the subsequent challenges, but the subsequent challenges are independent of each other.
+You must satisfy the basic requirements in Challenge 1 in order to implement the subsequent challenges, but the subsequent challenges are largely independent of each other.
 Use your time wisely and fail where appropriate!

 Challenge 1 Scoring
 --------------------